tonezone6/InputKeyboardObservable/README.md

+# Input keyboard observable
-Handles text inputs (UITextField, UITextView) embeded in a UIScrollView when keyboard appears/disappears.
+Handling text inputs (UITextField, UITextView) embeded in a UIScrollView when keyboard is presented.